He just spent $69 million on a digital piece of art. It’s not his first Beeple.

 “This is basically a new era of art, participating in this auction is kind of making history,” Sun said in an interview.

-Nez, the investor who bought some B.20 because of the excitement around the Christie’s auction, said he thinks the token is still undervalued.
+Nerz, the investor who bought some B.20 because of the excitement around the Christie’s auction, said he thinks the token is still undervalued.

 “Right now I think each of the 20 pieces is valued around 7-8 million calculated by the token prize?
 That seems low,” he said.
 “It’s a game of optics and narrative and it’s all about what is possible to believe.”